A supplicant to his own filmography, Paul Schrader returns with this tale of an agonized reverend losing a grip on faith.

 At his best, Paul Schrader is untouchable when it comes to capturing men (and it is almost always men) pinned between the ruinous modern world and a higher, quasi-spiritual calling.
-He did this, iconically, with his original screenplay for Martin Scorsese’s Taxi Driver and as a director himself in 2002’s Auto Focus, an unsettling descent into porn and career dislocation.
+He did this, iconically, with his original screenplay for Martin Scorsese’s Taxi Driver and as a director himself in 2002’s Auto Focus, an unsettling descent into porn and dislocation.

-Schrader is back on familiar ground with First Reformed, the meditative story of an upstate New York pastor (a subtle Ethan Hawke) racked by guilt at his own shortcomings and soon to embrace desperate measures.
+Schrader is back on familiar ground with First Reformed, the meditative story of an upstate New York pastor (a subtle Ethan Hawke) racked by guilt at his own shortcomings and ready to embrace desperate measures.
 The filmmaker’s return to a somber Bressonian mode will work like catnip on his superfans, especially after Schrader’s exploitative 2013 Lindsay Lohan disaster The Canyons (little more than dirty-old-man cinema) and two terrible Nic Cage movies.

 In fact, First Reformed plays so much like old-school Schrader, you might confuse it for the work of a dutiful grad student: Once again, we get a tortured Travis Bickle voiceover (Hawke’s Ernst Toller keeps a journal from which, in between hitting the sauce, he reads passages like “I know there is no hope”); here, too, is a troubled woman who needs saving (Amanda Seyfried, playing a character named Mary), and Toller’s own memories of his soldier son, killed in Iraq.